Online PhD & PsyD Programs in Counseling and Psychology – Doctoral Programs

 So what is required to apply for a doctoral degree in counseling or psychology?
 Master’s degree holders in two-year counseling or psychology can continue their studies through a doctoral program which typically takes three to seven years and requires extensive research, clinical work, and writing a dissertation.
 While there are several online doctoral degree programs available in counseling, a few online doctoral programs in psychology are available to serve the education needs of those who want to earn a degree while working full-time or attending to family responsibilities.

 To match pace with national mental health needs, the occupational outlook for doctoral degree holders in counseling and psychology is trending upward.
-According to the U.S. Bureau of Labor Statistics (BLS 2021), between 2020 and 2030, openings for psychologists are projected to grow by 8 percent nationally, a rate that is as fast as the national average for all occupations.
-In addition, the BLS shows the median annual salary for psychologists is $82,180 in 2021, which includes professionals with masters and doctoral degrees.
+According to the U.S. Bureau of Labor Statistics (BLS 2023), between 2022 and 2032, openings for psychologists are projected to grow by 6 percent nationally, a rate that is as fast as the national average for all occupations.
+In addition, the BLS shows the median annual salary for psychologists is $85,330 in 2023, which includes professionals with master’s and doctoral degrees.

 Read on to learn more about online doctoral degree programs in counseling and psychology.

-Types of PhD Programs in Counseling and Psychology
+Types of Doctoral Programs in Counseling and Psychology

 When it comes to doctoral degrees, there are several programs in counseling.
 Aspiring psychologists searching for PhD programs should know there are two accrediting organizations.
 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits master’s and doctoral degrees in counseling, and the American Psychological Association (APA) accredits doctoral, internship, and postdoctoral residency programs in psychology.